-We make a wide variety of precision laboratory instruments in the sample preparation, synthesis, analytical bench top, and material characterization areas.
-Our portfolio includes laboratory balances, liquid pipetting solutions, automated laboratory reactors including real-time analytics, titrators, physical value analyzers, thermal analysis systems, and other analytical instruments, such as UV/VIS spectrophotometers, moisture analyzers, and density refractometers.
-The laboratory instruments and related service business accounted for approximately 50% of our net sales in 2017, 49% in 2016, and 48% in 2015.
+We make a wide variety of precision laboratory instruments for sample preparation, synthesis, analytical bench top, and material characterization.
+Our portfolio includes laboratory balances, liquid pipetting solutions, automated laboratory reactors including realtime analytics, titrators, pH meters and sensors, physical value analyzers (including density and refractometry instruments), thermal analysis systems, and other analytical instruments, such as UV/VIS spectrophotometers, and moisture analyzers.
+Our laboratory instruments have leading-edge embedded software and we also offer LabX, our PC-based laboratory software platform, to manage and analyze data generated from our instruments.
+The laboratory instruments and related service business accounted for approximately 51% of our net sales in 2018, 50% in 2017, and 49% in 2016.